nshkrdotcom/nshkrdotcom.github.io/content/_index.md

 [![SecureSphere Diagram 20241102](/SecureSphere-Overview-20241102-sm.png)](/SecureSphere-Overview-20241102.png)

-This document provides a comprehensive overview of the SecureSphere architecture, highlighting its key technologies and their interactions.
+This diagram provides a comprehensive overview of the SecureSphere architecture, highlighting its key technologies and their interactions.
 The system emphasizes modularity, robust security features, and dynamic adaptability.

 ## SecureSphere System